-For registries and registrars to access the Clearinghouse data, they must have access to a test environment to ensure that their systems are connecting properly.
-Once certification testing has been completed, registries and registrars are able to use the production environment for the Clearinghouse services.
+For registries and registrars to access the Clearinghouse data, they must configure access to a test environment to ensure that their systems are connecting properly.
+Once integration testing has been successfully completed in the test environment, registries and registrars receive a certification and are able to use the production environment for the Clearinghouse services.

 |Step||Registry Process||Registrar Process|

-Registrar requests token from customer service at email@example.com.
-Request must include
+Registrar requests token from ICANN at firstname.lastname@example.org.
+Request must include:

 - Presentation [PDF, 5.56 MB] – The Trademark Database (TMDB) Explained for Registrars